-Quarter 4, 2022--2023 Corporate Risk Register
+Quarter 3, 2023-2024 Corporate Risk Register

-REF RISK TITLE & DESCRIPTION RISK CAUSE RISK IMPACT RISK CATEGORY Strategic Resource Operational Ris (S b sk R See t Delow rent Rating table w for nce) g CONTROLS IN PLACE TO MITIGATE THE RISK m (isk Ra afte itigat See ta below juidan r ions able for FURTHER ACTION REQUIRED SUMMARY OF CHANGE SINCE LAST DESCRIPTION Financial Knowledge management Compliance, Partnership LIKELIHOOD IMPACT RISK RATING LIKELIHOOD IMPACT RISK RATING REQUIRED QUARTER RISK OWNER CR1 Universal Credit (UC) Ongoing changes to the welfare system and Universal Credit impact on resources in Benefits and Customer Services.
+REF RISK TITLE & DESCRIPTION RISK CAUSE RISK IMPACT RISK CATEGORY Strategic Resource Operational Ris (S Curre sk Ra See ta selow i uidan ting ble for CONTROLS IN PLACE TO MITIGATE THE RISK af mitiga (See belo Rating iter ations table w for ance) FURTHER ACTION REQUIRED SUMMARY OF CHANGE SINCE LAST DESCRIPTION Financial Knowledge management Compliance, Partnership LIKELIHOOD IMPACT RISK RATING UCCHIIKEI TOPOMI RISK RATING QUARTER RISK OWNER CR1 Universal Credit (UC) Ongoing changes to the welfare system and Universal Credit impact on resources in Benefits and Customer Services.
 Resources allocated to the team are not in line with workload demands.
-Financial and Resource 4 1 4 • • • The Local Council Tax Reduction Scheme has been redesigned to improve the customer experience and make it easier/more efficient to administer.
-The new scheme was adopted by the Council in February 2022 and is now in place for 2022-2023.
+Financial and Resource 4 1 4 The Local Council Tax Reduction Scheme has been redesigned to improve the customer experience and make it easier/more efficient to administer.
+The scheme was adopted by the Counci in February 2022 and is in place from 2022-2023.
 A service review will ensure the team is flexible and can adapt to changes in workload in future years.
-Following a major system upgrade, improved document management functions, the introduction of a linked CRM system and automation are being explored to increase productivity within the team and improve interaction with customers.
-Recruitment for the new Technical and Training Officer position will begin in January, followed by a Customer Service Advisor post.
-We expect both positions to be filled by March.
-2 1 2 Continually monitor the workload and resources allocated to the team.
-Customer Service Advisor position has now been filled.
-New recruit due to start early April 2023 to add further resilience to the team Head of Customer Services CR2 Fraudulent activities The possibility of fraud being undetected.
+Following a major system upgrade, improved document management functions, the introduction of a linked CRM system and automation are being explored to increase productivity with the team and improve interaction with customers.
+The Customer Service Advisor post has been recruited.
+DWP UC migration notices will begin to be issued to tax credit (CTC/WTC) only claimants in South Derbyshire from August 2023.
+The Benefits Subsidy and Compliance Manager has reduced working hours to part time, a review of the Benefits Team structure is to be undertaken to ensure technical knowledge is retained within the team and a comprehensive succession plan in place for the future. n 2 1 2 Continually monitor the workload and resources allocated to the team.
+Mitigating actions updated to advise on the review of the Benefits Team structure to retain technical knowledge and succession plan for the future.
+Head of Customer Services CR2 Fraudulent activities The possibility of fraud being undetected.
 National studies show fraud leads to a significant loss of resources within the Public Sector as a whole.
-Financial and Reputational 4 3 12 2 • The Council has a Shared Service Arrangement with Derby City Council which supports the delivery of the Council's Anti-Fraud & Corruption Plan, which aims to introduce stronger anti-fraud processes across council tax, business rates, benefits, Right to Buy, social housing, supported accommodation and wider service areas.
+Financial and Reputational 4 3 12 The Council has a Shared Service Arrangement with Derby City Council which supports the delivery of the Council's Anti-Fraud Corruption Plan, which aims to introduce stronger anti-fraud processes across council tax, business rates, benefits, Right to Buy, social housing, supported accommodation and wider service areas.
 The unit also delivers fraud awareness training across the Council.
-This agreement was extended for 2022-2023.
-Public agencies such as the DWP and HMRC increasingly share data with local authorities on a real-time basis.
+This agreement was extended for 2023-2024.
+Public agencies such as the DWP and HMRC increasingly shared data with local authorities on a real-time basis.
 This allows compliance checks to take place to spot and eliminate the potential for fraud and error in a timely manner.
 Single Person Discount checks on Council Tax are also regularly undertaken.
-2 2 4 The Fraud Unit have an annual work programme which is considered and approved by the Audit Sub- Committee.
+26 mandatory staff training session have been delivered to employees by Derby City Council.
+Audit Sub Committee approved the latest Fraud and Anti-Corruption Action Plan in December 2023 e e 2 2 4 The Fraud Unit have an annual work programme which is considered and approved by the Audit Sub-Committee.
 Outcomes are also reported to the Audit Committee.
-No change in Q4 Head of Customer Services CR3 Procurement Services Limited resources to enable good quality advice and support for Services.
-The Council does not have its own procurement department Resource 3 3 9 • The Council is part of a Shared Service Arrangement with other Derbyshire Agencies and has access to a wider pool of resources for support and advice.
-1 3 3 Continue to review the SLA with the Lead Partner.
-No change in Q4.
-Interim owner - Head of Finance (Corporate Resources, Strategic Director)
+Regular meetings held with Derby City Council.
+Mitigating actions updated to include mandatory training delivered and the Audit Sub Committee have approved the latest Fraud and Anti-Corruption Action Plan in December 2023.
+Head of Customer Services